 (b) All information required by this regulation shall be marked in letters and numbers at least two inches high and in colors that sharply contrast with the color of the background.

-(Authorized by and implementing K.S.A.
-2-1227; effective, T-4-7-1-94, July 1, 1994; effective Aug.
-22, 1994; amended July 18, 2003.)
+K.A.R.
 4-4-983.
 Mobile storage containers. (a) Each mobile storage container or combination of mobile storage containers that has a combined storage capacity of 2,000 gallons or more and is used to store liquid fertilizer at the same location for more than 60 consecutive days of storage shall meet the applicable requirements of K.A.R.
 4-4-900 through K.A.R.
 4-4-986.